albar965/littlenavmap-manual/README.md

 ## First Start {#first-start}

-The [Scenery Library Dialog](#load-scenery-library-dialog) dialog will be shown when starting _Little Navmap_ the first time.
+The [Scenery Library Dialog](#load-scenery-library-dialog) dialog will be shown when starting _Little Navmap_ for the first time.
 From there you can select all recognized Flight Simulators and load their scenery libraries into _Little Navmap_&#039;s internal database.
 One database is kept for each simulator and can be changed on the fly in the [Scenery Library](#scenery-library-menu) menu.

 A warning dialog will be shown when starting _Little Navmap_ the first time on a system without any flight simulator installations.
 See chapter [Running without Flight Simulator Installation](#running-without-flight-simulator-installation) for more information on this.

-It can happen that the scenery library database has to be updated when you install a new version of _Little Navmap_.
-A question dialog will pop up and ask if the incompatible database can be erased.
+The scenery library database may need to be updated when you install a new version of _Little Navmap_.
+A question dialog will pop up prompting you to erase the incompatible database.
 You can reload the scenery in the [Scenery Library Dialog](#load-scenery-library-dialog) after erasing the database.

 ## Menus and Toolbars {#menus-and-toolbars}